 For the general population, look for a calcium/magnesium formula or supplement your caclium with extra magnesium.
-For specific nutrient recommendations for your particular needs, consult a registered dietician or a naturopathic MD.Click here to send us your questions about calcium and magnesium balance.
+For specific nutrient recommendations for your particular needs, consult a registered dietician, a certified nutritionist or a naturopathic MD.